ryanwachtl/silverstripe-foundation-theme/README.md

 SilverStripe Foundation Theme
 =================================

-Foundation + Compass, packaged up into a tidy SilverStripe theme for prototyping.
+Foundation 5 + Compass, packaged up into a clean SilverStripe theme suitable for rapid prototyping or as a solid base for your own responsive theme.

 Based on the [Foundation Compass Template](https://github.com/zurb/foundation-compass-template).